-The proposed amendment would be consistent with the General Plan amendments proposed for the project, and in concert with the goals of the Draft 2040 General Plan Update and associated Zoning.
+The proposed amendment would be consistent with the General Plan amendments proposed for the project, and

 Downtown Station Area Specific Plan - Supplemental Development Standards

 The TO/RD zoning district also includes a variety of general development standards and supplemental regulations that apply to the proposed project.
 The Project complies with the development standards, as proposed for amendment, and seeks only one exception from the supplemental regulations, as discussed below.